How to Set and Achieve Goals

 Periodically look at the goals you have set.
 Are the goals still the right goals?
 Give yourself permission to change your goals and resolutions based on changing circumstances.

 Don’t spend an entire year failing to achieve a particular goal.
 Your time is better spent on achievement than on beating yourself up for lack of progress.
 Maybe you made the goal too big or maybe you set too many goals.
-Do an honest assessment, change what needs to change, and move on.
+Do an honest assessment, change what needs to be changed, and keep moving on.